mozes-lol/CSS123LFinalCourseProject/README.md

 This is an application for managing employees and their performance in the company.

-This project is a submission for the final course project for course CSS123L (School of Information Technology).
+This project is a submission for the final course project for CSS123L (School of Information Technology).

 ## How to open the project file?
 Installed Apache Netbeans IDE 22 (later versions may cause build errors)